How We Pray for the Nations

 We pray because God rules the nations.

-The nations are not outside God’s sight, authority, patience, judgment, mercy, or saving purpose.
+No nation is hidden from God or beyond His authority.
+He sees the nations with patience, judgment, mercy, and saving purpose.
 Scripture teaches us to see kings, peoples, cities, wars, suffering, justice, idolatry, witness, and mercy under the reign of God.
 Prayer begins here: not with panic, curiosity, or despair, but with the Lord who reigns.

 This gives Christian prayer both humility and confidence.
 We are not controlling world events through prayer.
 We are coming as needy servants before the God who is wise, holy, sovereign, merciful, and good.